FelipeJB/Glob-Git-Oct2022/Readme.md

   - Withdrawals tax is $200 for amounts less than $1000.
 Withdrawals of more than $1000 tax is $200 plus 15% of the amount to withdraw.
   - Adding money to the account does not have any cost.
-  - Transfering money to another account tax is $100.
+  - Transferring money to another account tax is $100.

 ## Table of content